Daniel Penny arrives for jury selection at his trial in State...

 Daniel Penny, 25, formerly of West Islip, faces charges of manslaughter in the second degree and criminally negligent homicide for killing homeless subway busker Jordan Neely, 30, on the F train on May 1, 2023.

 The trial has been a flashpoint in the country’s culture war.
-Some have painted Penny as a hero who protected the train passengers from a potentially dangerous man.
+Some have painted Penny as a hero who protected train passengers from a potentially dangerous man.

-A page on an online crowdfunding website raised more than $3 million for Penny's legal defense and Nassau County Executive Bruce Blakeman held a rally outside the Manhattan courthouse on the day of Penny’s arraignment.
+A page on an online crowdfunding website raised more than $3 million for Penny's legal defense, and Nassau County Executive Bruce Blakeman held a rally outside the Manhattan courthouse on the day of Penny’s arraignment.

 Others said the Marine veteran, who is white, acted recklessly, assuming Neely, who was Black, was more of a threat than he was.